msu/csci-432-fall2021/README.md

 course that result in barriers to your inclusion or accurate assessment of achievement, please notify the instructor as soon as possible and/or contact Disability Services or the Office of Institutional Equity.

+### Use of Materials

+This syllabus, course lectures and presentations, and any course materials provided throughout this term are protected by U.S. copyright laws.
+Students enrolled in the course may use them for their own research and educational purposes.
+However, reproducing, selling or otherwise distributing these materials without written permission of the copyright owner is expressly prohibited, including providing materials (or solutions) to commercial platforms such as Chegg or CourseHero.
+Doing so may constitute a violation of U.S. copyright law as well as MSU’s Code of Student Conduct.

+### Special Remarks and Policies for the COVID-19 Pandemic

+We anticipate that individuals in our campus community will be unknowingly carrying the SARS-CoV-2 virus that causes COVID-19.
+Consequently, members of our community will have a risk of becoming ill with the disease, just like individuals anywhere else in the country.

+Therefore, we expect all members of our community to treat each and every encounter with another person as a potential moment of virus transmission.

+To minimize the likelihood of rapid spread, we are all required to take reasonable steps to reduce the prospect of virus infection at MSU.

+“In accordance with the Centers for Disease Control recommendations, all students, faculty, staff and visitors will need to wear face masks in indoor campus spaces at Montana State University.
+Unless rescinded, this decision will be in effect until Friday, Oct.
+1. Montana State University encourages students, faculty and staff to take advantage of convenient, on-campus clinics for the COVID-19 vaccine.
+Schedule your appointment by going to: www.montana.edu/health/coronavirus .”
+We recommend that you carry a personal disinfectant spray and cloth for your desk in the classroom and your lab station.

+We expect all members of our community to keep adequate distance from others and to avoid meeting in confined spaces.
+As members of the MSU community, we regularly disinfect surfaces we touch, frequently wash our hands with soapy water, and assist colleagues and co-workers in following these practices.

+We expect one another to stay home and self-isolate even with minor symptoms such as cough, headache, mild fever, or simply not feeling well.
+When feeling any symptoms, we avoid contact with others in our households, and call a healthcare provider by telephone to determine if we should be tested for COVID-19.
+We only return to campus after receiving the OK of our health provider.

+Compliance with these sensible anti-infection practices is expected.

 ## MSU Policies